LucasPerezDev/Maze-Solver/docs/architecture.md

    - The maze, along with the explored cells and solution path, is visualized and saved as a PNG image in the images/ directory.

 ## Future Enhancements
-- **A-star Algorithm**: The A* algorithm will be implemented for better efficiency in finding the shortest path.
 - **GUI**: A graphical user interface could be added for interactive maze-solving.

 ## Conclusion